nathanziarek/nathanziarek.github.io/_posts/2015-12-25-publushing-on-the-web.md

 >
 > --[Medium’s Ev Williams: ‘It’s Going to Make Less and Less Sense to Publish on the Web’](http://recode.net/2015/12/24/mediums-ev-williams-its-going-to-make-less-and-less-sense-to-publish-on-the-web/)

-It's a touch self- serving and more than a tad buzz-wordy, but Flipboard, Apple News and Facebook Paper make it clear that's the direction the industry is pushing.
+It's a touch self-serving and more than a tad buzz-wordy, but Flipboard, Apple News and Facebook Paper make it clear that's the direction the industry is pushing.